 In the market for a used car?
 Buying a new vehicle can seem like a pain, but it can be an enjoyable and worthwhile process when you approach it with confidence and a bit of advanced planning.
 Focus on the key points in this used-car buying guide to make the process less stressful, and walk away knowing you got the best car for your money.

 How Much Should I Spend on a Used Car?

 The cardinal rule of car budgets is the 20/4/10 rule.
-It’s simple: First, you should make a downpayment of at least 20%.
-Second, you should try and find a car that is no more than four years old.
+It’s simple: First, you should make a down payment of at least 20%.
+Second, try and find a car that is no more than 4 years old.
 And most importantly, you should not let the total costs of owning that car exceed 10% of your pre-tax income.